justinmetros/NuxtShop/README.md

 NuxtShop is a highly-customizable, open-source starter kit for building headless Shopify stores with Nuxt 3.
 It comes out of the box with a great developer experience and in-built performance practices as a foundation for a production-quality eCommerce site.

+NuxtShop was introduced at [Vue.js Nation 2022](https://vuejsnation.com/#schedule) and the [presentation is available on Vimeo](https://vimeo.com/671090407).

 ## Excerpt

 The fallout of the Covid-19 pandemic on eCommerce resulted in a meteoric rise in brand revenue and incremental sales.
 [Universal Standard](https://www.universalstandard.com), the world’s most size-inclusive fashion brand, migrated to a headless Shopify storefront with Nuxt.js, running on Layer0.
 Not only has the clothing company seen a 200% lift in mobile conversion rate and highest revenue day to date with the migration, but the team velocity has improved dramatically.